indrabasak/indrabasak.github.io/_posts/2017-09-10-java-runtime-memory.md

 startup time and its size can be static or dynamic.
 A JVM stack is used for storing _stack frames_ as shown in Figure 4.
 A new stack frame is created and pushed into a thread stack every time a method is invoked.
 A frame is popped when a method returns.
-Thought there may be multiple frames on a stack from nested method calls, only one frame is active at a given time for a thread.
+Though there may be multiple frames on a stack from nested method calls, only one frame is active at a given time for a thread.

 ![memory model](/images/jvmruntime/jvm-stack.png?style=centerme)